yaloms/h-core-snapshot/README.md

 ## What is it

-H-Core Snapshot is a structured conversation initialization snapshot
+H-Core Snapshot is a structured conversation initialization snapshot.

 It locks a stable execution-mode and prevents conversational drift.
 Use as-is.

 ## Access
-Get access to the H-Core Snapshot conversation snapshot ($49)
+Get access to H-Core Snapshot ($49)

 Stripe checkout:
 https://buy.stripe.com/4gM14m2F6fzbabUch77Vm00